JayisFast/Battle-Simulator/README.md

 Elf, Hobbit, Orc, Wizard:

 Subclasses of Actor, and adds all unique effects and methods unique to that Actor type.
-For example, a wizard has a hasStaff variable.
+For example, a wizard has a hasStaff boolean that Hobbits, Elves, and Orcs don't.

 Actor Factory: